 As I basked in the warm tropical sunshine in Wakatobi and the waters around me glittered invitingly, I began to change my mind.
 This really did feel amazing.
 The final thing that had me completely hooked was snorkelling for the first time in the waters surrounding Wakatobi — I was in an underwater paradise.

 Located in Southeast Sulawesi, Wakatobi is said to have some of the best snorkelling and scuba diving spots in the world.
 Over 900 species of fish and 750 species of coral (the Caribbean pales in comparison with only 50 species) call this place home; dolphins, turtles, and whales also inhabit here.
+Although I didn’t dive in Wakatobi this time, I did see some incredible footage that has me wanting to get my scuba diving certification soon!

 Stay tuned for a more detailed guide on Wakatobi with tips on logistics and things to do coming soon!